Recognize

 Person Experiencing / Using

-Experiences of violence do not define us.
-Just because someone is impacted by some form of violence today, doesn’t mean they’ll be using or experiencing violence in the future.
+Experiences of abuse do not define us.
+Just because someone is impacted by some form of abuse today, doesn’t mean they’ll be using or experiencing abuse in the future.
 Everyone has the potential to change and labels that presuppose otherwise can be harmful.
-First-person language reflects the idea that people are always so much more than their experiences of violence.
+First-person language reflects the idea that people are always so much more than their experiences of abuse.